11tujq/delay_code/README.md

 - Using the Development Environment in VS Code (Most Recommended)
 - Using Docker (Recommended)
 - Using Pip or Conda

-### **Using the Development Environment in VS Code (Most Recommended)**

-If you're a Visual Studio Code (VS Code) user, we highly recommend this method for its simplicity.
-You can set up all the environment requirements for this project in just one step.

-1. Open this project in VS Code.
-2. Install the "Dev Containers" extension.
-3. Press `Cmd/Ctrl+Shift+P` to open the command palette, then select `Dev Container: Rebuild and Reopen in Container`.

-Note: The configuration for Dev Containers is stored in the `.devcontainer` folder, which is included in our project.
-You can modify this if you need to add or remove certain libraries.

-Further details and instructions about Dev Containers in VS Code can be found **[here](https://code.visualstudio.com/docs/devcontainers/containers)**.

 ### **Using Docker**